A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Optimization of DDA as stabilizer

 In addition to absorption spectra, the temporal evolution of absorbance at 430 nm (the sensitive region for PMT detection) was monitored, see Fig. ~\ref{fig:430-W-O-DDA-Syn}.
-For 1\% Te-LAB solutions, the monthly absorbance increase was 0.00101 without DDA, while with DDA addition it was reduced by nearly an order of magnitude to 0.00013 - approaching the instrument's measurement sensitivity limit (1×10$^{-4}$).
+For 1\% Te-LAB solutions, the monthly absorbance increase was $(10.1\pm0.1)\times10^{-4}$ without DDA, while With the addition of DDA, it was reduced by nearly an order of magnitude to $(1.3\pm0.1)\times10^{-4}$.
+The error is induced from the stability of the equipment, characterized by the standard deviation of the measured absorbance at 430 nm from a LAB control sample through the courses of months.
 Both spectral and absorbance monitoring results clearly demonstrate the stabilizing effect of DDA on the optical properties.
+Although the monthly absorbance increase of the DDA-added samples does not yet fully meet the requirements of the JUNO $0\nu\beta\beta$ experiment, it should be noted that these do not represent the optimized samples.
+Sec.~\ref{subsubsec:AL} presents samples with significantly higher transparency, whose long-term stability will be reported in the future.

 The approach of adding DDA during synthesis to enhance product stability offers the advantage of accelerated reaction rates but suffers from partial DDA loss during solvent removal.
 Both vacuum distillation and nitrogen purging for solvent elimination inevitably remove some DDA along with MeOH, as confirmed by GC-MS analysis.
 This variation in DDA concentration in the final product adversely affects batch-to-batch consistency and reproducibility.
-An alternative DDA incorporation method was therefore developed: DDA was excluded during synthesis but quantitatively added when preparing Te-LAB solutions using the Te-HD compounds.
+An alternative DDA incorporation method that was also mentioned in Ref.~\cite{SNO+:2023} was therefore applied: DDA was excluded during synthesis but quantitatively added when preparing Te-LAB solutions using the Te-HD compounds.
 Experimental results demonstrate that this approach equally improves Te-LAB stability ( Fig.~\ref{fig:Te-LAB-DDA_preparation}).
 The 1\% Te-LAB solutions measured in Fig.~\ref{fig:Te-LAB-DDA_preparation}-a and Fig.~\ref{fig:Te-LAB-DDA_preparation}-b originated from the same DDA-free synthesis batch, differing only in that the latter contained DDA (n$_\mathrm{Te}$:n$_\mathrm{DDA}$=1:0.2) added during solution preparation.
 Two-year monitoring revealed significantly enhanced stability for the DDA-containing solution.
-Fig. ~\ref{fig:430-W-O-DDA-prep} shows the monthly absorbance increases at 430 nm decreased from 0.00113 (without DDA) to 0.00003 (with DDA), consistent with results obtained from synthesis-stage DDA addition.
+Fig. ~\ref{fig:430-W-O-DDA-prep} shows the monthly absorbance increases at 430 nm decreased from $(10.4\pm0.1)\times10^{-4}$ (without DDA) to $(0.3\pm0.1)\times10^{-4}$ (with DDA), consistent with results obtained from synthesis-stage DDA addition.